NickB-26/Investigating-Windows-Event-Logs-for-Security-Incidents/README.md

 ## 🎓 Lessons Learned

 ### Technical insights
-- **Native tooling has serious power.** Before reaching for a SIEM, an analyst can do meaningful investigation with just Event Viewer, PowerShell, and Log Parser.
-This builds intuition for *what* a SIEM is doing under the hood.
+- **I underestimated native tooling.** Before this project I assumed you needed a SIEM to do anything meaningful with logs.
+Turns out Event Viewer, PowerShell, and Log Parser can get you surprisingly far — and working at this level gave me a much better understanding of what a SIEM is actually doing behind the scenes.
-- **Log Parser's SQL syntax has real limitations.** While the `SELECT`, `FROM`, and `WHERE` clauses work well against `.evtx` files, `JOIN` operations and table aliases are not supported for that input format.
-Workarounds — such as extracting to CSV first and joining there — are necessary for multi-file correlation.
+- **Log Parser's SQL syntax hits a wall fast.** The basic `SELECT`/`FROM`/`WHERE` stuff works fine against `.evtx` files, but the moment I tried a `JOIN` between two event log files it fell apart completely.
+Not supported for that input format.
+I had to export both files to CSV first and do the join in PowerShell — which actually turned out to be more flexible anyway.
-- **PowerShell's `Get-WinEvent` is the modern path.** While Log Parser is fast for one-off single-file queries, PowerShell scales better for repeatable, scriptable analysis, handles complex logic like multi-file correlation natively, and integrates cleanly with the rest of the Windows ecosystem.
+- **`Get-WinEvent` is where I'd start next time.** Log Parser is handy for quick one-off queries but PowerShell handles the more complex stuff much better, scales to scripting, and doesn't need a separate install.
-- **PowerShell quoting requires care.** When calling external executables like `LogParser.exe` from PowerShell, the `&` call operator is required, and nested quotes inside SQL strings must be managed carefully.
-Running complex Log Parser queries from Command Prompt avoids most of these quoting issues.
+- **PowerShell quoting will catch you out.** Calling `LogParser.exe` from PowerShell looks straightforward until the path has spaces in it and the query has nested quotes.
+The `&` call operator is required, and getting the quoting right inside the SQL string took more trial and error than I expected.

 ### SOC analyst mindset
-- **Event ID literacy is foundational.** Knowing 4624 (successful login) and 4625 (failed login) is the bedrock of credential-attack detection.
-Recognising these IDs at a glance is the difference between fast triage and slow guesswork.
-- **Correlation is where value lives.** A failed login is noise; a failed login *followed by* a successful one from the same user is a potential incident.
-The entire point of Exercise 5 is the mental shift from looking at single events to looking at *patterns across time*.
+- **Knowing your Event IDs matters more than I thought.** Once I found the ID's for successful and failed logins (4624/4625) I've filtered the logs for what I was interested in instead of fishing around.
+It's a small thing but it adds up fast during triage.
+- **A single event tells you almost nothing.** The interesting stuff only appeared when I started looking at sequences — a failed login followed by a success from the same account is a very different story from just a failed login on its own.
-- **Machine accounts deserve attention.** The account `WIN11$` — a computer account identifiable by the trailing `$` — appeared in both failed and successful login events at unusual hours.
-Machine accounts don't normally produce interactive login failures, making this a meaningful signal worth investigating further.
+- **Machine accounts are easy to overlook.** I nearly ignored `WIN11$` in the output because it didn't look like a user account.
+The trailing `$` means it's a computer account, and computer accounts don't normally produce interactive login failures — so when they do, it's worth paying attention to.
-- **Native tools sharpen SIEM skills.** After analysing logs in raw form, Splunk queries become more confident — you know exactly what fields you're looking for and why, rather than relying on pre-built dashboards.
+- **Doing this manually made Splunk click.** After wrangling raw `.evtx` files by hand, the first time I ran a similar query in Splunk I actually understood what it was doing.
+That context made a real difference.

 ### Challenges & how I overcame them
 - **Log Parser JOIN syntax does not work on `.evtx` files.** The exercise brief implied a direct JOIN between two `.evtx` files was possible.
 Testing revealed that Log Parser 2.2 does not support `JOIN` or table aliases for the EVT input format — only for CSV and other text-based formats.
-The solution was a two-stage approach: use Log Parser to extract each `.evtx` file to CSV, then use PowerShell to perform the correlation join on the resulting CSV files.
+I ended up extracting each file to CSV first, then doing the correlation join in PowerShell.
-- **Usernames are not a top-level field in `.evtx` logs.** The username is embedded inside the `Message` field rather than exposed as a dedicated column.
-Log Parser's `EXTRACT_TOKEN` function was used to parse it out using the `Account Name:` and `Account Domain:` delimiters in the message text.
+- **Usernames are buried inside the Message field.** They're not exposed as a top-level column in `.evtx` logs — they're embedded in the message text.
+I had to use Log Parser's `EXTRACT_TOKEN` function with the `Account Name:` and `Account Domain:` delimiters to pull them out.
 - **PowerShell echoes commands instead of executing them** when the `&` call operator is omitted and the executable path contains spaces.
 Adding `&` before the quoted path resolved this immediately.
 - **PIN authentication doesn't generate failed login events.** Because the machine was configured to log in using a Windows PIN rather than a password, there were no Event ID 4625 entries in the Security log to work with.
-PIN-based authentication bypasses the standard credential checking that produces these events.
-The solution was to create a separate local user account via Command Prompt (`net user TestUser Password123! /add`) and deliberately attempt to log in with the wrong password several times to generate the required 4625 events, followed by a successful login to generate a matching 4624 event.
+I created a separate local account with `net user TestUser Password123! /add` and deliberately logged in with the wrong password a few times to generate the events I needed.

 ### What I would do differently next time
-- **Build a `.ps1` script for the full Exercise 5 workflow.** The three-step correlation process (extract failed → extract successful → join in PowerShell) is a natural candidate for a single reusable script with parameters for file paths and Event IDs.
-- **Generate test data deliberately.** Rather than relying on whatever events happened to exist on the system, intentionally triggering known activity — such as several failed login attempts followed by a successful one — produces cleaner, more meaningful correlation results and makes the exercise easier to validate.
+- **Generate test data deliberately from the start.** I wasted time early on because I was relying on whatever events happened to already exist on the system.
+Intentionally triggering known activity produces cleaner results and makes it much easier to validate that your queries are working correctly.
-- **Add timestamps to the correlation output.** The current output shows all combinations of failed and successful logins for a given user.
-Adding a time-delta column (how many seconds/minutes between failure and success) would make brute-force patterns immediately obvious without manual inspection.
+- **Add a time-delta column to the correlation output.** Right now the output shows all combinations of failed and successful logins for a given user but doesn't calculate the gap between them.
+A column showing how much time elapsed between failure and success would make brute-force patterns obvious at a glance.

 ---